Kong/docs.konghq.com/app/_src/gateway-operator/faq.md

 **How can I use the {{site.kgo_product_name}}?**

-The Kong Gateway Operator can be installed by following the instructions at https://docs.konghq.com/gateway-operator/latest/install/
+The {{site.kgo_product_name}} can be installed by following the instructions at https://docs.konghq.com/gateway-operator/latest/install/

 The quickest way to get started is to attach your data planes to Konnect.
 See [getting started with Konnect](/gateway-operator/{{ page.release }}/get-started/konnect/install/) for more information